 How Soon Should I See a Doctor and Injury Attorney After an Auto Accident?

-An auto accident is an overwhelming experience for anyone.
-Most injury victims are unsure of what to do after being involved in a car crash.
-At Arash Law, we want to help you protect your health and legal rights after any type of car accident, truck accident, bicycle accident, motorcycle accident, pedestrian accident, or other type of motor vehicle accident.
-Call (888) 488-1391 to schedule your free consultation with a California car accident lawyer.
-The sooner you get a lawyer in your corner, the sooner you will have someone fighting for your legal rights.
+Injured victims might be unsure of what to do after a car crash.
+At Arash Law, our goal is to help you protect your health and legal rights after a car accident, truck accident, bicycle accident, motorcycle accident, pedestrian accident, or other type of motor vehicle accident.
+Call (888) 488-1391 to schedule your free initial consultation with our California car accident lawyers.
+Consulting with a lawyer can be helpful if youโ€™re planning to pursue a claim for compensation against the at-fault parties.

-When to See a Doctor After a Car Accident
+When To See A Doctor After A Car Accident

-If you are severely injured on the scene of an accident, it is easy to make the decision to go to the emergency department in an ambulance and get medical care right away.
-But it is more challenging to know what to do if your injuries don’t appear to be serious.
-Just because you were able to walk away from a car accident doesn’t mean you were not injured in the crash.
-It is essential to see a doctor to be sure that you did not suffer any latent injuries.
+If you are severely injured in a motor vehicle accident, it is easy to make the decision to go to the emergency department in an ambulance and get medical care right away.
+However, it is more challenging to know what to do if your injuries donโ€™t appear to be serious.
+Just because you were able to walk away from a car accident doesnโ€™t mean you were not injured in the crash.
+It is essential to consult a doctor to rule out any underlying medical conditions or injuries.

-There are many alternatives.
-First, make it clear to your doctor’s staff that there has been an accident, and your need for care is urgent.
+Delays can make it harder to connect injuries to the crash and may affect your claim.
+If you can’t see your primary care physician within that time, make it clear to your doctorโ€™s staff that there has been an accident, and your need for care is urgent.
 If they are still unable to book an appointment, there are other options for seeing a doctor.
 There are many urgent care clinics in Southern California.

-Why It Is Important to Get Treatment Within 72 Hours of an Accident
+Why It Is Important To Get Treatment Within 72 Hours of An Accident

 A common mistake people make after a vehicle accident is waiting to seek medical care.
-Insurance companies refer to this as a “delay in treatment,” and there are two critical reasons why this is a mistake:
+Insurance companies refer to this as a โ€œdelay in treatment,โ€ and there are two critical reasons why this is a mistake:

-Some injury victims think they don’t need to see a doctor.
-This is especially true in a less severe accident, such as a “fender bender.”
-The fact is that even a minor accident can cause lasting pain and injuries.
-Healthcare professionals are trained to identify these “latent injuries” that might not be obvious after an accident.
-By identifying this type of injury, you can ensure that it is appropriately treated.
-You will also help ensure that the negligent driver who hit you has to pay for all the damages they caused
+Some injury victims think they donโ€™t need to see a doctor.
+This is especially true in a less severe accident, such as a fender bender.
+With that said, even a minor accident can cause lasting pain and injuries.
+Healthcare professionals are trained to identify these โ€œlatent injuriesโ€ that might not be obvious after an accident.
+By identifying this type of injury, you can seek appropriate treatment and provide important documentation to support your claim against the negligent driver.

-What If My Accident Injuries Don’t Show Up Right Away?
+What If My Accident Injuries Donโ€™t Show Up Right Away?

 While some injuries, such as broken bones and open wounds, may be immediately apparent after a car accident, others can take some time to show up.
 This does not mean you should wait to see a doctor.
-Seeing a medical professional right after an accident will ensure that any immediate problems are treated and identified.
-It will also prevent issues with accessing the compensation which the other driver’s insurance company owes you.
-If symptoms show up later, you can always go back for follow-up visits or consultations with specialists.
-But getting immediate treatment is the best way to protect both your health and your legal rights.
+Seeing a medical professional right after an accident can help with proper diagnosis and treatment.
+If symptoms show up later, you can go back for follow-up visits or consultations, but getting immediate treatment is important in supporting your case.

 Car Accidents Can Cause Severe Concussions

 A concussion is a type of traumatic brain injury (TBI).
 TBIs occur when the brain receives some kind of trauma.
 In car accidents, the head can have several points of impact.
 It may hit the windshield or seatback.
-Even if your head doesn’t strike anything in the vehicle, the brain can still hit the cranium during the collision.
-This force is enough to cause a TBI.
+Even if your head doesnโ€™t strike anything in the vehicle, the brain can still hit the skull during the collision.
+This force could be enough to cause a TBI.
 Because car accidents are usually at least somewhat disorienting, some patients may not realize they are experiencing concussion symptoms.
-These can include:

 • Dizziness